jaksonlabs/jakson/INSTALL.md

 cmake .
 make carbon-tool
 ```
 After a successful build, the tool is located in the `build` directory.
+The tool supports the POSIX standard for its arguments.
+Type `build/carbon-tool` for usage instructions.

 Examples files are located in the `examples` directory, and are build with
 ```